Graduate and Online Studies

 The MA in Learning, Design, and Technology prepares

 candidates to integrate technology in a variety of instructional settings, both face-to-face and virtual, that include PK-12, higher education, business, non-profits, and other training settings.
 With a focus on intentional instructional design and

 assessment, as well as facilitation and collaboration, the program prepares individuals for technology leadership roles.

 The MA in Reading and Literacy K-12 option prepares students with teaching certificates to specialize in the study of research and methodology in reading from kindergarten through secondary education.
 The program provides an in-depth study of literacy programs, theoretical models, and processes of reading and writing, assessment, interdisciplinary processes, and strategies in literacy, current literacy issues, and the diagnosis and remediation of reading difficulties.
 The program includes a six-week supervised clinical practicum.
 Graduates are also eligible to apply for the Reading Specialist (BR) endorsement.

 Currently, the Master of Arts in Special Education is available to Michigan educators with a valid Michigan Teaching Certificate.
 This program is open to those who are interested in earning a master’s degree in special education with an initial or additional endorsement in one of three areas: Autism Spectrum Disorder (SV endorsement), Cognitive Impairment (SA endorsement), or Special Learning Disability (SM endorsement).

 If you do not hold a Michigan teaching certificate:

-If pursuing the cognitive impairment endorsement and special education certification only option, you may be required to take additional coursework to meet initial teacher certification requirements in addition to completing the degree requirements on the M.A. in Special Education.
+If pursuing the standard certificate with cognitive impairment endorsement option, you may be required to take additional coursework to meet initial teacher certification requirements in addition to completing the degree requirements on the M.A. in Special Education.
 This would be determined in consultation with a faculty advisor prior to admission to the program.